Skyscanner/backpack-ios/Backpack/Label/README.md

 ## Usage

-`BPKLabel`/`Backpack.Label` contains the Backpack Label component which is a subclass of `UILabel` with Skyscanner styles.
+`BPKLabel` contains the Backpack Label component which is a subclass of `UILabel` with Skyscanner styles.
 It accepts a Backpack font style to set the desired size.

 ### Objective-C